Section 4 – Health, Seniors and Caregivers

 Tax Credit for Caregivers – Quebec

-The refundable tax credit for informal caregivers is provided for an individual who, as the case may be:
+Since 2020, the tax credit for informal caregivers is replaced by the tax credit for caregivers.
+This new refundable tax credit comprises two components and is provided for an individual who, as the case may be:

-To benefit from the credit, the individual must houses or co-reside with the eligible relative or have provided regular and consistent help for a minimum consecutive period of twelve months, including a six-month period during the year the credit is claimed.
+The individual must take care or co-reside with the eligible person for a minimum consecutive period of twelve months, including a six-month period during the year the credit is claimed.

-19 Amounts and thresholds indexed annually.
-20 Reduced by 16% for each dollar of income of the eligible relative in excess of $24,105.
+19 A certification must be completed for the first application and every three years thereafter.
+20 Amounts and thresholds indexed annually.
+21 Reduced by 16% for each dollar of income of the eligible relative in excess of $22,180.

 Amount for Caregivers – New Brunswick